TeangaNLP/teanga-contributing-guidelines/README.md

 # How to create reusable/replicable code
+- how to create python package
+  - pip/poetry
+  - local install / distribute in pypi
   - thinking source-code / client-code
 # How to create clear usage instructions
 -
 # How to create code documentation